isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 superpower, and allows programmers to do all sorts of unholy things.
 One such capability is to use the type currently expected by Agda in order to synthesize values at compile time.
-Another, is to syntactically inspect an Agda expression at compile time.
+Another, is to syntactically inspect an Agda expression (or type) at compile time.
 Together, these features can be used to automatically derive the symbolic form required for doing ring solving.

 To illustrate broadly how this works, we can write code of this form: